r-pufky/ansible_ssh/README.md

 collection.

 ## Example Playbook
-Read through defaults before using; all `ssh_config` and `sshd_config` options are supported.
+Read through defaults and [Debian SSH Changes](#debian-ssh-changes) before proceeding.

+All `ssh_config` and `sshd_config` options are supported.
 A machine may simultaneously be configured with both.

-This will remove DSA host keys, ensure RSA host keys are at least 4096bits, configure SSHD, and configure SSH for two hosts.
+This will remove DSA host keys, ensure RSA host keys are at least 4096bits, configure SSHD, and configure SSH for two hosts:

 group_vars/all/vars/main.yml
 ``` yaml